 Minor in Psychology

-Delivery Method: On campus
+Delivery Method: Online or On campus

 Students completing the minor in psychology will learn the fundamentals of human thought, human emotions, and human actions.
 This allows for more effective interaction on both personal and professional levels by engendering a better understanding of oneself and other people.
 In addition, it will enhance the formation and development of healthy relationships.
 This makes the minor in psychology a valuable complement to the Bachelor of Arts in Christian Ministry.